Melatonin may actually be the key to health and longevity.

 And this is something that I do not say lightly.

-Melatonin is a biological molecule found in all vertebrates, insects, cyanobacteria, and plants.
-It is derived from the amino acid tryptophan.
+Melatonin is a biological molecule found in all vertebrates, insects, cyanobacteria, and plants and is derived from the amino acid tryptophan.
 Melatonin is categorized as an indoleamine, which refers to the structure of the molecule.
 (Serotonin is another neurotransmitter that is an indoleamine.)

 The cells in the pineal gland contain lots of mitochondria, which researchers think synthesize the melatonin.
-When light levels fall at sunset, the pineal gland produces melatonin, which is released into both the cerebral spinal fluid and the blood circulation of the brain.
-The cerebral spinal fluid is filling the spaces, or ventricles, surrounding the different regions of the brain.[ref][ref]
+When light levels fall at sunset, the pineal gland produces melatonin and releases it into both the cerebrospinal fluid and the blood circulation of the brain.
+The cerebral spinal fluid fills the spaces, or ventricles, surrounding the different regions of the brain.[ref][ref]
 (I’ll come back to how this impacts brain health and Alzheimer’s disease.)

 How your body uses melatonin: